top of page

 Payments may also be made through this secure virtual online portal.

-Documents like a sleep study or prescription for Oral Appliance Therapy may be sent via secure fax (855-395-0788).
+Documents like a sleep study or prescription for Oral Appliance Therapy may be sent to us via secure fax (855-395-0788).

 We will be involved in guiding you through the process and helping should there be a need.
 However, the program is very user friendly and easy to use.

-Please note that in office visits will still be required for oral examination, x-rays, and the taking of impressions or an oral scan for appliance fabrication.
+Please note that in office visits will still be required for in person oral examination, x-rays, and the taking of impressions or an oral scan for appliance fabrication.

-For hospital consultations, please bring the special needs patient to the virtual appointment.
-My assistant, Mandy, will help you with forms, insurance and fees.
+For hospital consultations, if possible, please bring Special Needs patient to the virtual appointment.